atomix/atomix.github.io/docs/index.md

 <!-- Write your application -->
 <figure class="atx-spotlight__feature" markdown>
 <figcaption class="md-typeset" markdown>
-## :fontawesome-solid-code: Code your application
+## :fontawesome-solid-code: Write your application

 Atoms are the building blocks of distributed systems.
 Choose from a variety of different data structures to store application state or share state across pod or services.
 Distributed coordination primitives enable safe interaction